Figures logo

 In May 2025, Lithuania published a draft bill partially transposing the Directive.
 This was later updated, and an official draft was registered on 12 September 2025.
 The legislation gives employees the right to request information about their pay level and how it compares to that of other employees doing the same or similar work.
 It also requires employers to develop pay structures based on gender-neutral factors, and implements a ban on asking job candidates about their previous salaries during the hiring process.

 The transposition process moved forward in March 2026, when the government approved the latest implementation proposals.
-If adopted, the legislation will build on Lithuania’s existing framework, which already requires employers to include salary ranges in job advertisements and prohibits salary-history questions.
+The legislation will build on Lithuania’s existing framework, which already requires employers to include salary ranges in job advertisements and prohibits salary-history questions.
 Lithuania also has established pay gap reporting requirements for employers with 20 or more employees, including an obligation to take corrective action where a pay gap of 5% or more is identified, meaning many of the Directive’s core principles are already in place.

 Luxembourg